 View Public Access to Beaches and Waterways Indicator

-Click the menus below to find examples of actions that are being taken around Long Island Sound to achieve specific environmental outcomes, an important step toward meeting the Management Plan’s ecosystem targets and the goal of Clean Waters and Healthy Watersheds.
+Click the menus below to find examples of actions that are being taken around Long Island Sound to achieve specific environmental outcomes, an important step toward meeting the Management Plan’s ecosystem targets and the goal of the Sustainable and Resilient Communities theme.

 State agencies provide guidance to local communities, including the New York State Department of State’s Local Waterfront Revitalization Program.
 Learn more on the NYSDOS website.

 For More Information

 The full description of the actions, strategies, objective and outcomes for Long Island Sound Study can be found in the Comprehensive Conservation and Management Plan.

 Here are the websites of some organizations around Long Island Sound that are helping communities learn how to protect their environmental resources:

 Watch a video to see how concrete reef balls are helping to reestablish a salt marsh and protect the shoreline against sea-level rise.
 Read a report on the CIRCA website to find out what has been done since the reef balls were installed.